How to transfer money internationally

 Yes, you can transfer money from one bank to another internationally.
 Depending on the bank, this may come at a rather high cost.
 Use iCompareFX to choose from the top international money transfer companies that can help reduce the cost of overseas fund transfers.

 How much do banks charge for international money transfers?

 The average cost of international money transfers when you use the big banks is around 5% of the real/interbank exchange rate.
-You may also pay $20 or more as fees.
+You could also pay $20 or more in fees.
 Consider these examples:

 From the U.S. to the UK

 - Bank: JPMorgan Chase Bank, United States

 - Rate Offered by Bank: $1 = £0.75